28 May 1926 coup d'état

 The 28 May 1926 coup d'état, sometimes called 28 May Revolution or, during the period of the corporatist Estado Novo (New State), the National Revolution (Revolução Nacional), was a military coup of a nationalist origin, that put an end to the unstable Portuguese First Republic and initiated 48 years of corporatist and nationalist rule within Portugal.
-The regime that immediately resulted from the coup, the Ditadura Nacional (National Dictatorship), would be later refashioned into the Estado Novo, which in turn would last until the Carnation Revolution in 1974.
+The regime that immediately resulted from the coup, the Ditadura Nacional (National Dictatorship), would be later refashioned into the Estado Novo, which in turn lasted until the Carnation Revolution in 1974.

 Background

 The chronic political instability and government's neglect of the army created opportunities for military plots.
 Historians have considered that the coup had wide support, including all political parties at the time except for the Democratic Party, Portuguese Communist Party, the Portuguese Socialist Party, the Seara Nova group, General Confederation of Labour, and the Democratic Leftwing Republican Party.

 In 1925 there were three failed coup attempts: on 5 March (led by Filomeno da Câmara); 18 April (inspired by Sinel de Cordes and led by Raul Esteves and Filomeno da Câmara); and 19 July (led by Mendes Cabeçadas).
 The plotters were mostly acquitted by a military court. Óscar Carmona, acting as military prosecutor of the 18 April plot, asked that the plotters be absolved.
 During the trial, Óscar Carmona famously asked:"Why do these men sit in the defendant bench?
 Because their homeland is sick and orders its best sons to be judged and tried."The leaders of the 18 April plot were sent to the Nossa Senhora da Graça Fort, where they recruited the fort's commander, Passos e Sousa, to the rebel forces.
-The officers decided on General Manuel de Oliveira Gomes da Costa to lead the movement, who agreed to join the plotters on 25 May.
+The officers of the April 18 plot renewed in 1926 their planning to seize power and decided on General Manuel de Oliveira Gomes da Costa to lead the movement, who agreed to join the plotters on 25 May, 1926.

-On 27 May, General Manuel de Oliveira Gomes da Costa arrived at Braga to launch a coup d'état.
+On 27 May, 1926, General Manuel de Oliveira Gomes da Costa arrived at Braga to launch a coup d'état.
 The First Portuguese Republic and Prime Minister António Maria da Silva, aware of the planned coup, tried to organize resistance.